kirmis/SER322_TeamProject/README.md

 3. The application can be started through Gradle. **When in the home directory of the project, enter** **"gradle run" to launch the application.**

+   There is also an executable JAR (version date: 4/15/19) in the main directory that can be run instead of using gradle.

 <b>INSTRUCTIONS FOR SETTING UP IN ECLIPSE:</b>